Pistonite/botw-ist/packages/manual/src/user/syntax.md

 hold 2 apples; drop
 ```

+In general, the syntax is case sensitive.
+Although some features like item search is case-insensitive,
+it's recommended to keep everything lower-case, unless upper-case is needed (for example
+when specifying actor name or GDT flag name).

 ```admonish note
 In the simulator, the inventory displayed are the state after executing the command the cursor is on.